Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

 \begin{sloppypar} The event-mixing technique was used to correct the correlation functions $C(\Dphi,\Delta\eta)_{\rm{peak}}$ and $C(\Dphi,\Delta\eta)_{\rm{sidebands}}$ for the limited detector acceptance and its spatial inhomogeneities.
 The peak and sideband region event-mixing functions $\mathrm{ME}(\Dphi, \Delta\eta)_{\rm{peak}}$ and $\mathrm{ME}(\Dphi, \Delta\eta)_{\rm{sidebands}}$ were evaluated as explained in~\cite{ALICE:2016clc}.
 The inverse of these functions was used to weight the functions $C(\Dphi,\Delta\eta)_{\rm{peak}}$ and $C(\Dphi,\Delta\eta)_{\rm{sidebands}}$, respectively. \end{sloppypar}

 The per-trigger angular-correlation function was obtained by subtracting the sideband-region correlation function from the peak-region one, as follows:

 The division by $S_\mathrm{peak}$ provides the normalisation to the number of D mesons.
 In our notation per-trigger quantities are specified by the $\Tilde{C}$ symbol.
 In Eq.~\ref{eq:Corr}, $p_{\rm{prim}}(\Dphi)$ is a correction for the residual contamination of non-primary associated particles not rejected by the track selection (purity correction).
-The correction was applied differentially in $\Dphi$, since it was verified using Monte Carlo simulations with PYTHIA6 (Perugia-2011 tune) that this contamination shows a $\Dphi$ modulation, typically of about 1--2\%.
+This was evaluated with Monte Carlo simulations based on PYTHIA6 (Perugia-2011 tune) by quantifying the fraction of primary particles, among all the tracks satisfying the selection criteria.
+The correction was applied differentially in $\Dphi$, since from Monte Carlo studies it was verified that this contamination shows a $\Dphi$ modulation, typically of about 1--2\%.
 The largest value of the contamination was found in the near-side region, for the lowest $\pt$ range of the associated tracks, where $p_{\rm{prim}}(\Dphi)$ approaches 95\%.

 Statistical fluctuations prevented a ($\Dphi$,$\Delta\eta$)-double-differential study of the correlation peak properties.
 Therefore, the per-trigger azimuthal-correlation function $\Tilde{C}_{\rm{inclusive}}(\Dphi)$ was obtained by integrating $\Tilde{C}_{\rm{inclusive}}(\Dphi,\Delta\eta)$ in the range $|\Delta\eta| < 1$.